leo-shi-dacheng/foundry-mcp-server/README.md

 - `cast_sig`: Get the selector for a function or event signature
 - `cast_4byte`: Lookup function or event signature from the 4byte directory
 - `cast_chain`: Get information about the current chain
+- `cast_trace`: Trace a transaction and analyze its call stack with function signature matching
+- `cast_4byte_from_file`: Match function selectors with signatures from a local file
+- `analyze_transaction_trace`: Analyze a transaction trace and identify function calls from both online and local sources

 ### Forge